The COVID-19 vaccine is safe and effective for pregnant people, says the NIH director | ExBulletin

 “Overall, both studies show that the COVID-19 mRNA vaccine is safe and effective during pregnancy and may benefit both mother and child,” he wrote.
 The best way for pregnant and lactating women to protect themselves and their families from COVID-19 is to roll up their sleeves to get one of the mRNA vaccines currently approved for emergency use.
 Evidence is increasing.

-Here’s what pregnant and lactating people want to know about the COVID-19 vaccine to make informed decisions.
+What pregnant and lactating people may want to know about the COVID-19 vaccine to make informed decisions According to ABC.

 Pregnant people can be vaccinated with the COVID-19 vaccine at any time during their pregnancy and do not need to be vaccinated at intervals from other vaccines, such as influenza vaccination or Tdap booster vaccination.

 Both Pfizer and Modana vaccines use mRNA technology that does not enter the nucleus of cells and alter human DNA.
-Instead, it sends genetic instructions that encourage cells to make proteins that look like viruses, and develops ways for the body to learn and develop defenses against future infections.
+Instead, ABC reports that it is a way for the body to learn and develop protection against future infections by sending genetic instructions that encourage cells to make proteins that look like viruses.

-These are the first mRNA vaccines that are theoretically safe during pregnancy because they do not contain live viruses.

 The Johnson & Johnson vaccine uses the inactivated adenovirus vector Ad26, which cannot replicate.
-The Ad26 vector carries a piece of DNA that contains instructions for making the SARS-CoV-2 spike protein that triggers an immune response.
+The Ad26 vector carries a piece of DNA that contains instructions for making the SARS-CoV-2 peplomer that triggers an immune response, ABC reported.

 This same type of vaccine has been approved for Ebola and has been extensively studied for its effects on other illnesses and pregnant or lactating women.